 Related: Best Portable Laptop

 At 1.4KG, and 18mm thick it’s very light and portable.
 The power brick (and cable) are small and add another 330g to this figure.
 It’s also tough enough to survive life on the road.
 It lasted a decent 12hrs 21mins in PCMark 10’s Modern Office test which is a full day out of the office.
 That’s naturally behind the ultraportable ExpertBook but significantly ahead of everything else.

 Should you buy the Acer Swift X?

-At $1,599 it’s not cheap for a budget gaming laptop.
+At $1,599 the Acer Swift X is not cheap for a budget gaming laptop.
 It’s even significantly more than its RTX 3060-sporting big brother, the Acer Nitro 5 which costs just $1,199.
-That’s still our favourite, budget, high performance laptop, but if it’s too big for you (at 2.5 KG) and the ExpertBook is too underpowered and expensive, this might be the compromise you’ve been looking for.
+That’s still our favourite, budget, high performance laptop, but if it’s too big for you (at 2.5 KG) and the ExpertBook is too under-powered and expensive, this might be the compromise you’ve been looking for.
 However, also check out the Venom BlackBook Zero 14 Phantom which is a similar size and has no gaming prowess, but has features you wouldn’t ordinarily consider when choosing a laptop.

 Acer Swift X results